Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 Optional roles like a Project Manager or Executive Sponsor may oversee coordination and provide strategic oversight.
 Each role is crucial in planning, executing, and evaluating the POC to decide on full-scale implementation.

-Step 3: Deliver to & Enable the Buyer
+Step 3: deliver to & enable the buyer

 Grant the buyer access to the POC environment once it's fully prepared.
 Provide guided walkthroughs and offer any instructions or context needed to help them get familiar with the product's capabilities.

-Step 4: Evaluate & Measure Results
+Step 4: evaluate & measure results

 Monitor your buyer's behavior within the POC environment.
 Before closing the deal, use the data you collected to address any questions or objections.
 For example, determine who the potential buyer has invited into the environment and what they’re doing during use sessions.

-After the deal, analyze data patterns to enhance future GTM strategies.
-TestBox offers several capabilities in terms of data analysis in order to enhance the effectiveness of POCs.
 These include engagement metrics, usage patterns, performance tracking metrics, and user feedback.
 These capabilities help teams make data-driven decisions, enhance their POCs, and tailor their solutions to meet client needs.

 You may want to explore whether your deals are more likely to close depending on the number of stakeholders in the environment.
 It’s also a good idea to determine whether users spend more time on specific areas of the product.
 Discover what makes your buyers tick and learn how to lean into it in your approach.

-Sales POC Best Practices
+Sales POC best practices

 Sales POCs can be a powerful sales tool for B2B software, but as mentioned above, they can also be a resource drain.
 POCs require time, personnel, and often a financial investment to execute.
-A few specific things that make a POC a big lift for teams include custom development processes, client collaboration efforts, and later, testing and validation to ensure that the POC process was executed successfully.

 These elements pull team members away from other projects, stretching resources and potentially delaying other work.